 Scanning the Environment

-Examine the ways in which the external environment contributes to uncertainty in business planning.
-Discuss the utilization of a conceptual model to organize and frame the discussions of the macro-environment in which a particular business operates.
+Uncertainty in business planning caused by the external environment.
+Utilization of a conceptual model to organize and frame the discussions of the macroenvironment in which the firm operates.
+Graded Satisfactory/ Unsatisfactory.

 Global Environment and Issues